-WWE Teases Huge Match For Stephanie McMahon at ‘Wrestlemania 34,’ Possible Feud With Sasha Banks Happening?
+WWE Teases Huge Match For Stephanie McMahon At ‘Wrestlemania 34,’ Possible Feud With Sasha Banks Happening?

 At Wrestlemania 33, Sasha Banks failed to win the Raw Women’s Championship for the fourth time in her WWE career.
 Her role hasn’t been as strong on Raw ever since Bayley became the focal point of the division a few months ago.
 The Boss has been by Bayley’s side for the majority of the feud with Charlotte, which got her a spot in the Fatal Four Way in Orlando, but WWE officials have some huge plans for her down the line.

-Rumors about Sasha Banks turning heel have been circling her with the WWE Universe for months now.
+Rumors about Sasha Banks turning heel have been circling within the WWE Universe for months now.
 A lot of people were expecting her to make the turn at Wrestlemania 33 or the next night on Raw.
 However, it didn’t happen yet, but the WWE Universe knows it’s only a matter of time.
 Bayley vs. Sasha Banks will be a massive feud for WWE, but the assumption is their rivalry won’t happen until WWE Summerslam this year.

 WWE officials have some big plans for Sasha Banks later this year, but the upcoming “Roster Shakeup” has created an interesting conundrum for them.
 It’s being reported that Sasha could be headed to SmackDown next week, which would halt any plans WWE officials have for Bayley and Sasha this year.
 A lot can happen before Wrestlemania 34, but WWE is teasing another big match happening between two of WWE’s Bosses.